paolobasso99/monitoring/exporters/README.md

 # Additional exporters
-There are the configurations of some useful Prometheus exporters.
+There are the configurations of some useful Prometheus exporters hosted on the monitoring server.